-Litigation funding in uncertain times.
+Litigation funding and arbitration in uncertain times.
 On April 28, the Spanish Council of Ministers approved the “Plan for the Transition towards a New Normality”, by which the process of gradual de-escalation of the extraordinary measures to restrict mobility and social contact adopted to deal with the expansion of Covid-19 begins.
 Fortunately, it seems that from the health perspective the worst is over.

 However, we are aware that there is still a long way to go and that, from the economic perspective, the short-medium term outlook is not very encouraging.
 To the impact of Covid-19 we need to add the possible -for some already existing- global economic recession.

 By substantially reducing their income, companies will need extra liquidity to be able to operate normally, and in many cases even to survive.